 ‘Bloodmoon’: Everything about the ‘Game of Thrones’ spinoffs

-HBO’s eight seasons of Game of Thrones wrapped last night.
-After four solid, engaging seasons, three fan-fiction quality seasons, and one final hot mess of a season, we’re hyped to send D&D on their way to Disney to help drive yet another stake through the heart of the Star Wars franchise.
+HBO’s eight seasons of Game of Thrones finally wrapped.
+After four solid, engaging seasons, three fan-fiction quality seasons, and one final hot mess of a season, we were hyped to send D&D on their way to Disney to help drive yet another stake through a franchise’s heart: this time, Star Wars’s.

-Even though GoT has become an international joke that drives some to drink, with fans petitioning to remake the show with more competent writers, people still have a prurient interest in the spinoff shows set in the world of The Song of Ice and Fire coming down the pike.Here’s everything we know so far.
+Even though GoT became an international joke that drove some to drink, with fans petitioning to remake the show with more competent writers, people still have a prurient interest in the spinoff shows set in the world of George R.R.
+Martin’s The Song of Ice and Fire coming down the pike.Here’s everything we know so far.

 5 writers tried – and 4 writers failed – to set HBO’s world on fire

 Rumor has it Max Borenstein (Kong: Skull Island), Jane Goldman (X-Men: First Class), Brian Helgeland (A Knight’s Tale), Carly Wray (Mad Men), and GoT writer Bryan Cogman were given a stab at writing scripts for Bloodmoon (working title).

 So far, HBO has only given the greenlight to Jane Goldman (Kingsmen), who has an impressive resume to pique the interest of any fandom fanboy or -girl.
 She’s adapted the work of Neil Gaiman, written scripts for Tim Burton, and worked on X-Men.
 She wrote the Kick-Ass franchise and is the brain behind the Kingsman movies.

 Goldman got her start as a journalist and is an X-Files stan who wrote a bestselling book on the series.
 Anyone familiar with her work will know her scripts are anchored by a strong sense of humor, and as an English ex-journalist, she possesses strong writing pedigree.